mre/mre.github.io.v2/blog/2017-the-essence-of-information.md

 the German term "Informatik", which I would roughly translate as "Information Science".
 Because the real essence of what we're doing here is to find a general way to solve a whole *class* of problems.
 We think of the nature of objects and their properties.
-We don't sort socks, we try to answer [fundamental questions about information](https://www.youtube.com/watch?v=2Op3QLzMgSY).
+We don't sort socks, we try to answer the [fundamental questions of information](https://www.youtube.com/watch?v=2Op3QLzMgSY).
 Maybe now you can understand why I'm so passionate about this subject.

 Oh, and here's a similar post about [why I love programming](/2017/why-i-love-programming).